Château Léoville Las Cases

 Clos du Marquis

-Long regarded — mistakenly — as the estate's second wine, the Clos du Marquis is in reality a cuvée in its own right.
-Produced from distinct parcels of the estate, located to the west of the Grand Clos, it embodies the character unique to the Saint-Julien appellation.
-Its grape variety composition differs slightly from that of the Fine Wine, with a higher proportion of Cabernet Sauvignon, offering a more upright and structured wine.
-It is recognised for its excellent longevity and its rich aromas of dark fruits, tobacco and leather.
+Long mistakenly considered the estate's second wine, the Clos du Marquis is in reality a cuvée in its own right.
+Produced from distinct plots of the estate, located to the west of the Grand Clos, it embodies the character specific to the Saint-Julien appellation.
+Its grape variety composition differs slightly from that of the Fine Wine, with a higher proportion of Cabernet Sauvignon, yielding a more upright and structured wine.
+It is recognised for its fine longevity and its rich aromas of dark fruits, tobacco and leather.

-The Deuxièmes Crus Classés of 1855 constitute a prestigious category, bringing together iconic estates that often rival the premiers crus in quality.
+The 1855 Second Classified Growths represent a prestigious category, bringing together iconic estates that often rival the first growths in quality.
 Among them, discover Château Brane-Cantenac and Château Durfort-Vivens, both located in Margaux, as well as Château Lascombes, Château Rauzan-Ségla and Château Rauzan-Gassies.
 In Saint-Julien, enthusiasts will appreciate the wines of Château Ducru-Beaucaillou, Château Léoville Las Cases, Château Gruaud Larose, and the celebrated Château Léoville Poyferré and Château Léoville Barton.
-Do not miss Château Cos d'Estournel and Château Montrose in Saint-Estèphe, as well as the unmissable Château Pichon Longueville Baron and Château Pichon Longueville Comtesse de Lalande in Pauillac
+Also not to be missed are Château Cos d'Estournel and Château Montrose in Saint-Estèphe, as well as the essential Château Pichon Longueville Baron and Château Pichon Longueville Comtesse de Lalande in Pauillac

-Château Léoville Las Cases embodies the excellence of great Bordeaux wines, with an unrivalled historical and viticultural heritage.
-The consistent quality of its wines, vintage after vintage, and the attention paid to every detail in the vineyards and the cellar, make it an unmissable reference in the Saint-Julien appellation.
-Whether with its Fine Wine, a true jewel of the Médoc, its second wine Le Petit Lion or the Clos du Marquis, each cuvée reflects the exceptional terroir and the passion of the estate's teams.
-To purchase a wine from Château Léoville Las Cases is to invest in a piece of history, a unique tasting experience and a wine of rare elegance, capable of transcending the decades with grace.
+Château Léoville Las Cases embodies the excellence of the great wines of Bordeaux, with an unrivalled historical and viticultural heritage.
+The consistency in the quality of its wines, vintage after vintage, and the attention paid to every detail in the vineyards and the cellar, make it an essential reference of the Saint-Julien appellation.
+Whether through its Fine Wine, a true jewel of the Médoc, its second wine Le Petit Lion, or the Clos du Marquis, each cuvée reflects the exceptional terroir and the passion of the estate's teams.
+Purchasing a wine from Château Léoville Las Cases is investing in a piece of history, a unique tasting experience, and a wine of rare elegance, capable of gracefully standing the test of decades.

 WHAT THEY SAY ABOUT US